 ARC also has advances made to grantees.
-These are primarily made to non-federal entities operating revolving loan fund payments in order to provide pools of funds to be made available to grantees to create and retain jobs.
+These primarily include revolving loan fund/equity fund payments to provide pools of funds to be made available to grantees to create and retain jobs.
 These advance payments are recorded by ARC as an asset, which is reduced if the revolving fund is terminated.